ds4dm/ecole/docs/howto/create-functions.rst

 This method is called at the begining of the episode by :py:meth:`~ecole.environment.Environment.reset` and is used to reintialize the class internal attribute on new episodes.
-The :py:meth:`~ecole.typing.ObservationFunction.obtain_observation` is also called during during :py:meth:`~ecole.environment.Environment.reset`, hence the ``if`` else ``else`` condition.
+The :py:meth:`~ecole.typing.ObservationFunction.extract` is also called during during :py:meth:`~ecole.environment.Environment.reset`, hence the ``if`` else ``else`` condition.
 Both these methods call the parent method to let it do its own initialization/reseting.